Kemal Satır

 Kemal Satır (21 April 1911 – 23 May 1991) was a Turkish physician and politician.

 Early years

 He was born in Adana.
 After finishing the School of Medicine in Istanbul University, he began working as a radiology expert in 1937.
 He also became a member of Republican People's Party (CHP).
 Between 1943 and 1950, he was the MP from Adana Province, and between 1949-1950, he served as the Minister of Transportation in the 18th government of Turkey (Şemsettin Günaltay's cabinet).

 After 1950

 After the defeat of CHP in 1950 elections, in which he lost his seat in the parliament, he returned to medical practice.
 In 1957, he was elected as the MP from Elazığ Province, and continued as Elazığ MP up to 1969, when he changed his electoral province to Adana again.
-Between 1963-1965, he became the deputy prime minister in the cabinet of İsmet İnönü.
+Between 1963 and 1965, he became the deputy prime minister in the cabinet of İsmet İnönü.

 Strife in the party

 Kemal Satır also served in the party administration.
 From 1962 to 1966, he became the secretary general of CHP.
 He was known as a moderate politician, and tried to keep the balance during the intra party struggle between Bülent Ecevit and Turhan Feyzioğlu.
 However, after Turhan Feyzioğlu and his group left the party, he became the main opponent of Bülent Ecevit.
 After Bülent Ecevit became the chairman of the party, Kemal Satır and a group of MPs left the party.